cmdcolin/travigraph/README.md

 Pre-requisites
 =============

-The travis command line tool (`gem install travis`).
-You need to authenticate it first, usually with a github token.
-Several R packages (ggplot2, chron, stringr, jsonlite)
+The travis command line tool (`gem install travis`) Several R packages (ggplot2, chron, stringr, jsonlite)

+Note: the travis command line tool should be authenticated to your account first too

+Usage
+====

+Takes a username/repo (no .git extension) for a range of build numbers:

+travigraph -r username/repo -b 0 -e 1000 -o output.png -cached